Maurice White: Early career

 Louis Satterfield on trombone, Charles Handy on trumpet, and Don Myrick on alto saxophone.
 The Jazzmen later became the Pharaohs.
 Satterfield, White, and Handy became studio musicians at Chess Records in Chicago.
-While at Chess, he played on the records of artists such as Etta James, Chuck Berry, Rotary Connection, Junior Wells, Sonny Stitt, Muddy Waters, the Impressions, the Dells, Betty Everett, Willie Dixon, Sugar Pie DeSanto and Buddy Guy.
-White also played the drums on Fontella Bass's "Rescue Me" (with Satterfield on bass), Billy Stewart's "Summertime" and Jackie Wilson's "(Your Love Keeps Lifting Me) Higher and Higher".
+At Chess, he played the drums on records of Etta James, Chuck Berry, Rotary Connection, Betty Everett and Junior Wells.
+Along with the likes of Sonny Stitt, Muddy Waters, the Impressions, the Dells, Willie Dixon, Sugar Pie DeSanto and Buddy Guy.
+White also played the drums on Fontella Bass's "Rescue Me" (with Satterfield on bass), Billy Stewart's, "Summertime", Betty Everett's You're No Good and Little Milton's We're Gonna Make It".

 In June 1966, he left Chess and the Pharaohs to join the Ramsey Lewis Trio, replacing Isaac "Red" Holt as the group's drummer.
 Holt and bassist Eldee Young left to form Young-Holt Unlimited.
 Young was also replaced by Cleveland Eaton.
-As a member of the Trio, Maurice played on several of their albums.
-One of these was 1966's Wade in the Water.
-The album track "Hold It Right There" went on to win a Grammy Award for Best Rhythm & Blues Group Performance, Vocal or Group.
-With the Trio, White also played on 1966's The Movie Album and 1967's Goin' Latin.
-He also performed on the Trio's 1968 LPs Dancing in the Street, Up Pops Ramsey Lewis, Mother Nature's Son and Maiden Voyage.
-While in the group White was introduced in a Chicago drum store to the African thumb piano or kalimba.
-The track "Uhuru" on the Trio's 1969 LP Another Voyage featured the first recording of White playing the kalimba.
+As a member of the Trio, Maurice first played on 1966's Wade in the Water.
+A song from that album called "Hold It Right There" won a Grammy Award for Best Rhythm & Blues Group Performance, Vocal or Instrumental.
+White later played the drums on 1966's The Movie Album along with 1967's Dancing in the Street and Goin' Latin.
+He also performed on the Trio's 1968 LPs Up Pops Ramsey Lewis, Mother Nature's Son and Maiden Voyage.
+Around this time, he encountered the African thumb piano (kalimba), in a Chicago drum store.
+A tune entitled "Uhuru", from the Trio's 1969 album Another Voyage, marks the first recording of White playing the kalimba.

-In 1969, White left the Trio and joined his two friends, Wade Flemons and Don Whitehead, to form a songwriting team who wrote songs for commercials in the Chicago area.
+In 1969, White joined his two friends, Wade Flemons and Don Whitehead, to form a songwriting team who wrote songs for commercials in the Chicago area.
 The three friends got a recording contract with Capitol Records and called themselves the Salty Peppers.
 They had a moderate hit in the Midwest area with their single "La La Time", but their second single, "Uh Huh Yeah", was not as successful.
-White then moved from Chicago to Los Angeles, and altered the name of the band to Earth, Wind & Fire, the band's new name reflecting the elements in his astrological chart.
+White then left the trio, moved from Chicago to Los Angeles, and altered the name of the band to Earth, Wind & Fire.
+With the band's new name reflecting the elements in his own astrological chart.